seldon/scrapy/docs/topics/selectors.rst

 Selecting element attributes
 ----------------------------

-There are several ways to get a value of an attribute.
+There are several ways to get the value of an attribute.
 First, one can use XPath syntax::

     >>> response.xpath("//a/@href").getall()